mach0/dangerdeep/dangerdeep/modernize-readme.txt

 	DONE in widgets, maybe there are more ways to modernize the widget classes
 8. Removed SDL types and obsolete SDL.h includes
 -------------WE ARE HERE-----------------
-9. Introduce newer system input handling (needs SDL2?) rename system.* to system_interface.* to compare includes (no changes between codemodernization and master!)
+9. Introduce newer system input event handling
-	This means no more SDL includes in headers!!!
+	This means no more SDL includes in headers!
-	Rather introduce own input_event classes from codemodernization branch with SDL and replace SDL usage everywhere!
-(900 lines)
+	Rather introduce own input_event classes from codemodernization Needs input_event_handler heirs and handling in system class.
+	This modern way is not even included in the codemodernization branch. check_for_mouse_event must be translated as well.
+------------ MOST GLOBAL CODE IMPROVEMENTS UP TO HERE, HERE COME GAMEPLAY/INTERNAL STRUCTURE IMPROVEMENTS ------------------------
 9. add new sensors (test if they work!!!)
 10. update internal game classes (storage of sea_object, reference to them via ID!) later usage of rigid_body etc.
 11. Copy new classes like gpu interface to master branch so they can be tested and used by standalone apps (copy DONE)
 12. Divide code into separate libraries better (partly done)
+------------ MODERN ADVANCED RENDERING AND I/O HERE --------------------------------------------------
 13. Migrate to SDL2
 14. Finally adjust rendering
 	maybe we can adjust all the display classes to use the new kind of